 A major risk?
 Removal or loss of content.
 You don’t own the space.
 If you post on sites like Medium, LinkedIn, Forbes, or even CNN.com, it can be removed at any time.
 Meaning any traffic, rankings, or leads could also disappear.
 Further, they might change editorial policies, start charging for visibility, or limit link use, none of which you control.

 From an ethical standpoint, it’s a gray area.
 Some Parasite SEO tactics are valid.
 They focus on sharing high-quality, useful information that fits the host website’s audience.
 That’s pretty close to white-hat, and Google seems to approve of this process.
-However, if it’s solely about achieving rankings without providing genuine value to users, that’s a bit of a black hat.
-Black-hat tactics can involve adding thin content, stuffing keywords, and sneaking in links without permission.
+But when it comes to doing rankings and not actually delivering value to the user, that is a touch of a black hat.
+Addition of thin content, keyword stuffing, and links snuck in without authorization are all black-hat tactics that can be used.

 Grey hat techniques will attempt to go both ways, potentially involving aggressive placements or poor compliance with editorial rules.
 But if you’re not fully transparent or adding real value, that’s a risk.

 Parasite SEO can work, but shortcuts or chasing quick wins can backfire.
 The negative effects can appear quickly.
-Balance is the key; there are effective ways to leverage the power of a strong domain, but you must do it ethically.
-If you don’t, you will jeopardize your brand’s reputation (and rankings) in search engines.
+The trick is to strike the right balance; when using the strength of a good domain, it is possible to do it in an effective manner, but doing so in an ethical way.
+Otherwise, you will risk the reputation of your brand (and positions) in search engines.

 Parasite SEO can be a clever approach; you just need to know when and why to use it.
 In some instances, it outperforms traditional SEO, especially when there’s high competition or a time-sensitive requirement.

 Choose sites that have a real authority level, for example Forbes, Medium, LinkedIn, Reddit, or domain-focused niches in your sector.
 Find websites that have a domain authority (DA) over 60 and a consistent domain rating (DR) by using Ahrefs or Moz.
 Relevance also matters.
-Publishing on a high-authority site with no connection to your niche won’t provide much value.
+Putting an article on a high authority site that has no relationship with your niche will not add a lot of value..

 Don’t just write for the algorithm.
 Make it useful.
 Answer questions your users already have.
 Use Google Search Console, SEMrush, or Surfer SEO to discover what people are searching for and then provide that information.
 As long as it fits the editorial standards of the platform you’re publishing on, it will feel organic and build trust.